enterJazz/Gossip/README.md

 2. Clone this repository
 3. From the cloned repo use cargo install to build and install the gossip client `cargo install --path .`
 4. Run the gossip module `gossip --config YOUR_CONFIG.ini`

+## Documentation

+To view the documentation please use the cargo doc command `cargo doc --open`